top of page

-Thermoplastic composite fuselage assembly
+Thermoplastics composite fuselage assembly

 This full size composite fuselage section of 8 meter long and a diameter of 4 metres gives a glimpse of a next-generation aircraft.
-In the aerospace industry's search to sustainability, SAM|XL is developing an intelligent manufacturing system for one-shot assembly of the lower half of a fuselage section.
+In the aerospace industry’s search to sustainability, SAM XL is developing an intelligent manufacturing system for one-shot assembly of the lower half of a fuselage section.
 Thermoplastic composite skins, frames, stringers and frame clips will be assembled involving a wide range of automated welding techniques.
 In this European project we collaborate with partners GKN-Fokker and TU Delft.

 Purpose